Yoctol/bottender/docs/getting-started.md

 };
 ```

-It's very intuitive that it just sends back "Welcome to Bottender" whenever it is called.
+It's very intuitive that it always replies "Welcome to Bottender" whenever it is called.

 The next step is teaching your bot to send back what it receives, so let's open the `src/index.js` file on the editor and apply following changes to the code: